ekernf01/ggrn_backend3/README.md

 - $M(i)$ is the index of a control sample matched to treated sample $i$. $M(i)$ can be implemented by choosing a random control, OR by choosing the closest control, or can be user-provided.
 - $J$ is a regularizer.
 We use an L1 penalty on entries of matrices representing $G$ if $G$ is linear.

-This framework can in theory be trained on time-series data, interventional data, or a mixture.
+This framework can in theory be trained on a mixture of time-series and steady-state data and a mixture of interventional and observational data.
 For time-series data, $S$ should be adjusted per-sample so it is proportional to the time elapsed.
 So far, time-series handling is not implemented; we focus on perturbation experiments where all outcomes are measured at the same time-point.
+For observational steady-state data, there is no way to prevent learning the trivial solution $G=R=Q=0$; consider instead using DCD-FG for this type of data.